 As soon as possible after the vacancy occurs, a call for applicants will be made to the affected College with the application period lasting two (2) weeks from the time of initial notice.

-At the close of the application period, Steering Committee, with the aid of the ASUW Adviser, will review the applications for eligibility (see ASUW Elections Policy.)
+At the close of the application period, the ASUW Senate Vacancy Committee, with the aid of the ASUW Adviser, will review the applications for eligibility (see ASUW Elections Policy.)

 All those meeting initial eligibility requirements will be contacted with an interview time.
 Interviews will be conducted no later than two (2) weeks after the close of the application period.

-After all interviews have been conducted, Steering Committee will debate and vote on which candidate shall be granted the seat.
+After all interviews have been conducted, the ASUW Senate Vacancy Committee will debate and vote on which candidate shall be granted the seat.
 If no candidate receives a majority, then all but the two leading candidates are removed from consideration, and a second vote is taken.

-The Steering Chairperson will notify the chosen applicant as soon as possible after a decision has been made.
-Upon acceptance, the candidate will be sworn in at the next ASUW Senate Meeting.
+The Senate Vacancy Committee Chairperson will notify the chosen applicant as soon as possible after a decision has been made.

+Upon acceptance, the Senate Vacancy Committee Chairperson will present the chosen applicant to the ASUW Senate.
+The Senate shall approve or reject the chosen applicant by a two-thirds (2/3) vote.

+The candidate will be sworn in immediately following their confirmation or at the first ASUW Senate meeting following their confirmation.